CSCfi/korp-backend/korppluginlib/README.md

       configurations, and the view functions handling a route or callback methods registered for a hook point

+- `HANDLE_DUPLICATE_ROUTES`: What to do with duplicate endpoints for a routing rule, added by plugins:
+    - `"override"`: Use the endpoint defined last without printing anything, allowing a plugin to override an endpoint defined in `korp.py`; if multiple plugins define an endpoint for the same route, the last one is used.
+    - `"override,warn"` (default): Use the endpoint defined last and print a warning to stderr.
+    - `"ignore"`: Use the endpoint defined first (Flask default behaviour) without printing anything.
+    - `"warn"`: Use the endpoint defined first (Flask default) and print a warning message to stderr.
+    - `"error"`: Print an error message to stderr and raise a `ValueError`.

 Alternatively, the configuration variables may be specified in the top-level module `config` within the dictionary or namespace object `PLUGINLIB_CONFIG`; for example: